Harshalkhandave/CS546-Group26-Project/README.md

 * AJAX is used for dynamic content loading
 * Custom CSS is used throughout the application
 * MongoDB is accessed via Mongoose models
-* The application is tested to ensure* The application has been tested to ensure core features function as intended
+* The application has been tested to ensure core features function as intended

 ```